-I am a Postdoctoral Researcher in Philosophy at the University of Copenhagen.
+I am an Assistant Professor in Philosophy and Bioethics at the University of Copenhagen.

-Previously, I held a teaching associate position at the University of Bristol, where I also obtained my PhD in Philosophy in 2019.
-I taught undergraduate and postgraduate courses in Ethics, Epistemology, Metaphysics, Environmental Philosophy, and Philosophy of Science.
+Previously, I was a postdoctoral researcher in bioethics at the University of Copenhagen, and before that I held a teaching associate position at the University of Bristol, where I also obtained my PhD in Philosophy in 2019.

 My primary philosophical interests fall broadly under value theory.
-I am especially fascinated by debates around topics like autonomy, freedom, paternalism, human enhancement, and epistemic injustice.
+I currently work on topics related to reproductive ethics, autonomy, and epistemic injustice.

 Peer-reviewed journal articles